City of Santa Clara

 - Reducing system water loss

-- Prohibiting filling of decorative water features (except to sustain aquatic life; those features must use recirculating water)
+- Prohibiting filling of decorative water features (except to sustain aquatic life, which must use recirculating water)

-- Requiring that water used for construction and dust control be recycled water when available
+- Requiring water used for construction and dust control be recycled water when available

 - Restricting new irrigation connections to recycled water when available